ED Wait Times in Greenville: Get The Facts

 EDs are federally required by EMTALA to assess all patients upon entry.
 Patients cannot be turned away even if their symptoms/conditions do not constitute a medical emergency.
 Patients with life-threatening or severe conditions are treated immediately, while those with less urgent conditions may have to wait in a designated area.

-Unnecessary utilization of the ED delays care for everyone.
+Unnecessary use of the ED delays care for everyone.
 Patients with life threatening needs are seen first, but as new patients come into the ED for non-emergent care, the wait gets longer.
-Patient perceptions of what constitutes an emergency are different from clinically defined emergencies which can cause frustrations.
+Patient understanding of what constitutes an emergency can be different from clinically defined emergencies which can cause frustrations.

 Despite these challenges, ECU Health still delivers high-quality, life-saving care.